Use DMARC to validate email

 sp=rejectvalue.
 For example:

 _dmarc.contoso.com.
 TXT "v=DMARC1; p=reject; sp=reject; ruf=mailto:firstname.lastname@example.org; rua=mailto:email@example.com"

 How Microsoft 365 handles outbound email that fails DMARC

-If you publish a DMARC reject policy (p=reject), no other customer in Microsoft 365 can spoof your domain because messages will not be able to pass SPF or DKIM for your domain when relaying a message outbound through the service.
-However, if you do publish a DMARC reject policy but don't have all of your email authenticated through Microsoft 365, some of it may be marked as spam for inbound email (as described above), or it will be rejected if you do not publish SPF and try to relay it outbound through the service.
+If you publish a DMARC reject policy (p=reject), no other customer in Microsoft 365 can spoof your domain because messages won't be able to pass SPF or DKIM for your domain when relaying a message outbound through the service.
+However, if you do publish a DMARC reject policy but don't have all of your email authenticated through Microsoft 365, some of it may be marked as spam for inbound email (as described above), or it will be rejected if you don't publish SPF and try to relay it outbound through the service.
 This happens, for example, if you forget to include some of the IP addresses for servers and apps that send mail on behalf of your domain when you form your DMARC TXT record.